JanneMattila/www/docs/_posts/2024/06/2024-06-03-merging-two-apims-together.markdown

 I created a small _example_ PowerShell script to handle the subscription key move:

 1. Export the subscription keys from the source APIM to a CSV file
+2. Allows you to review the CSV file and make any necessary manual changes
+   - There is `ToBeImported` column indicating if the subscription key should be imported to the target APIM
-2. Import the subscription keys to the target APIM from the CSV file
+3. Import the subscription keys to the target APIM from the CSV file

 Here is the script: